 Number Indicator Response D1III.1 Definition of timely encounter data submissions Describe the state's standard for timely encounter data submissions used in this program.
 If reporting frequencies and standards differ by type of encounter within this program, please explain.
-No later than 210 days after the end of the month in which the service was rendered, or the effective date of the enrollment with the Contractor, whichever date is later.
-AZ Data Entry Note: While AHCCCS collects information on both the number of encounters submitted as well as the timeliness of the encounters submitted, those pieces of information are tracked in disparate areas of the system.
-AHCCCS will look at ways to make these two data elements available to provide the requested information.
+CHP: DCS/CHP Professional, Institutional, and Dental Encounters not involving services eligible for Federal Drug Rebate processing shall be received by AHCCCS no later than 210 days after the end of the month in which the service was rendered, or the effective date of the enrollment with the Contractor, whichever date is later.
+Failure to submit encounters within 210 days may result in sanctions as specified in the AHCCCS Encounter Manual.
 D1III.2 Share of encounter data submissions that met state's timely submission requirements What percent of the plan's encounter data file submissions (submitted during the reporting period) met state requirements for timely submission?
 If the state has not yet received any encounter data file submissions for the entire contract period when it submits this report, the state should enter here the percentage of encounter data submissions that were compliant out of the file submissions it has received from the managed care plan for the reporting period.
-DCS/CHP 0% D1III.3 Share of encounter data submissions that were HIPAA compliant What percent of the plan's encounter data submissions (submitted during the reporting period) met state requirements for HIPAA compliance?
+CHP: DCS/CHP 98.24% D1III.3 Share of encounter data submissions that were HIPAA compliant What percent of the plan's encounter data submissions (submitted during the reporting period) met state requirements for HIPAA compliance?
 If the state has not yet received encounter data submissions for the entire contract period when it submits this report, enter here percentage of encounter data submissions that were compliant out of the proportion received from the managed care plan for the reporting period.
-DCS/CHP 100%
+CHP: DCS/CHP 100%